haibuihoang/higrads/README.md

 > grads -p

-Then, you can test HiGrads by open GrADS (portrai mode recommended) and type h_test
+Then, you can test HiGrads by open GrADS (portrait mode recommended) and type h_test

 > h_test